alexzanderr/rust-typeracer/todo/DONE.md

 - [x] create a typeracer-proc-macro crate inside this workspace

 - [x] add custom made builder for `TerminalScreen` which is not something like `#[derive(Builder)]`

+- [x] so the secret to `no cursor flickering` is to put a higher sleep for the ui, something like 500 ms or 1 second

+- [x] calculate WPM and print it on the screen